Is a knee wall in your landscaping plans?

 If you are considering adding a traditional brick, stone or cement knee wall, be aware that they can be expensive to install.

-Building a DIY knee wall out of wood can be a great cost-saving approach, but it needs to be visually appealing and carry the proper weight for the home and landscape design.
+Building a DIY knee wall out of wood can be a great cost-saving approach, but it needs to be visually appealing and carry the proper weight for the size and style of home and landscape design.
 Painting the wood slats black creates a contemporary feel and adds a nice dark background to best display your house numbers.

 This more contemporary approach to a knee wall is proof that simplicity can be very effective in the right situation.
 At night, soft uplighting adds an elegant touch and creates a little drama for passersby.
 The lighted address numbers also helps guests or delivery vehicles find the home rather than have to search the home for the house numbers.